 They’re both different, and it just really depends on what you’re looking for.
 If you want something more traditional, go with the Mini, whereas if you want something more modern, go with the AR.
 Neither is better or worse than the other.

 Here’s another area where the design of this gun will be drastically different.

 The safety on an AR-15 is a small lever on the left-hand side of the firearm that you can sweep off with your firing thumb by rotating it 90 degrees.
 That is in the standard mil-spec format.

 There is a variety of aftermarket and ambidextrous options to get shorter levers, longer levers, fatter levers, thinner levers, low-profile levers, etc.

 You can get an AR-15 safety setup almost any way you want it.
-It’s easy to use for both right and left hand and shooters, and it’s very intuitive.
+It’s easy to use for both right and left-handed shooters, and it’s very intuitive.

 The AR-15 safety is the safety by which all other firearm safeties are judged.

-It is become the gold standard of safeties on firearms.
+It has become the gold standard of safeties on firearms.
 Nearly all modern rifles have been copying the AR-15-style safety.